-Architecture aglow along warmly lit Valencian streets and plazas in the historic center creates an inviting setting for people of all ages to lounge or hop between many reasonably-priced bars and restaurants.
+Architecture glows along warmly lit Valencian streets and in plazas of the historic center.
+This setting invites people of all ages to lounge or hop between many reasonably-priced bars and restaurants.
 No wonder everyone stays out late into the night—so much nicer than stark, brightly lit strip malls.

-Valencia encouraged us to slow down to really enjoy life.
+Valencia encouraged us to slow down and really enjoy.
 Spain’s balanced life was infectious.
 The quality in their products and in the setting was inspiring.
 I hope the features unique to Valencia are appreciated and preserved.
 These aspects of the Spanish culture should always prevail and inspire the rest of us.